If a machine did it, it is probably transcendental (even $p$-adically): Toolbox for the p -adic case

 \subsubsection{Estimates for Ruban's and Browkin's floor functions}

 The two main definitions of $p$-adic continued fraction algorithms are due to Ruban \cite{Ruban1970} and Browkin \cite{Browkin1978}: in these cases the $p$-adic floor functions are given by

-and the $x_n$ are representatives modulo $p$ in the interval $[0, p-1]$ for Ruban's and in the interval $[-(p-1)/2, (p-1)/2]$ for Browkin's definition.
+where $k\leq 0$ is an integer, the $x_n$ are representatives modulo $p$ in the interval $[0, p-1]$ for Ruban's and in the interval $[-(p-1)/2, (p-1)/2]$ for Browkin's definition.
 Notice that, for these two floor functions, the partial quotients are bounded in absolute value by a constant $M$, which is $p$ in Ruban's case and $p/2$ in Browkin's.
 By \eqref{eq:bound_An_B_n_archimedean}, this implies that $ \max(|A_n|_{\infty}, |B_n|_{\infty})\leq (M+1)^{n}. $